-The best thing you can do other than thoroughly ﬁlling out the entry report is taking LOTS of photos.
-Taking photos of EVERYTHING you believe is damaged, worn or needs a maintenance is paramount to not having disputes at the end of a lease.
+The best thing you can do other than thoroughly ﬁlling out the entry report is take LOTS of photos.
+Taking photos of EVERYTHING you believe is damaged, worn or needs maintenance is paramount to not having disputes at the end of a lease.

 Taking the time at the start can really save your bond/deposit and wasted time at the end of the lease.
 We recommend always taking photos and attaching them to the entry condition report before you hand it back to your property manager.

 2. Ask for the photos the agent took

 Asking the property manager for a copy of the photos in a digital format will allow you to not only have a copy of the photos which will help you when you move out, but also will cut down on the number of photos you need to take.

 Sometimes, depending on the agency, they will not have photos or won’t oﬀer them in digital format.
 This step will not only tell you how much the agent cares about disputes ( by how many photos they take ) but it will also save you a lot of time in step 1.